SB-27182/Vae_Set/README.md

 ## `Vae1:` &nbsp;
 Vae1 is a foundational model.
-It is uses a multivariate Gaussian as the latent distribution and either a bernoulli or gaussian reconstruction density depending on the data type.
+It is uses a multivariate Gaussian as the latent distribution and either a continious-bernoulli or gaussian reconstruction density depending on the data type.
 <br>
 <br>
 It is designed to be a very robust and explicit VAE model.
 This explicit coding style allows for significant access to the inner workings of the model.
 Thus, Vae1 can be quickly extended into novel experimental architectures.
 Below are some of the design choices that make this possible.